Kabuki: 1603–1629: Kabuki

+After performances, women performers would offer sexual services for those who could afford it.
+Since fights would usually erupt among the young samurai patrons, shogunal authorities, who wanted to maintain order, banned women from performing on stage.
+Following this ban, Okuni replaced the women with boys in Kabuki performances.
+During the early seventeenth century, within a culture where pederasty was pervasive among samurai, her decision didn't significantly harm the theater's popularity.
+In fact, it may have even benefited Kabuki, as it caught the attention of the third shogun, Iemitsu, known for his interest in pederasty.
+He even arranged special performances.
+However, after Iemitsu's death in 1651 and with samurai now fighting for the attention of boys rather than girls, the shogunate imposed further restrictions, allowing only males over 15 to perform on stage.

+Kabuki switched to adult male actors, called yaro-kabuki, in the mid-1600s.
+Adult male actors, however, continued to play both female and male characters, and kabuki retained its popularity, remaining a key element of the Edo period urban life-style.

 Although kabuki was performed widely across Japan, the Nakamura-za, Ichimura-za and Kawarazaki-za theatres became the most widely known and popular kabuki theatres, where some of the most successful kabuki performances were and still are held.

 1629–1673: Transition to

 During the time period of 1628–1673, the modern version of all-male kabuki actors, a style of kabuki known as yarō-kabuki (lit., "young man kabuki"), was established, following the ban on women and young boys.
 Cross-dressing male actors, known as "onnagata" (lit., "woman role") or "oyama" took over previously female- or wakashu-acted roles.
 Young (adolescent) men were still preferred for women's roles due to their less obviously masculine appearance and the higher pitch of their voices.
 The roles of adolescent men in kabuki, known as wakashu, were also played by young men, often selected for their attractiveness; this became a common practice, and wakashu were often presented in an erotic context.

 The focus of kabuki performances also increasingly began to emphasise drama alongside dance.
 However, the ribald nature of kabuki performances continued, with male actors also engaging in sex work for both female and male customers.
 Audiences frequently became rowdy, and brawls occasionally broke out, sometimes over the favors of a particularly popular or handsome actor, leading the shogunate to ban first onnagata and then wakashū roles for a short period of time; both bans were rescinded by 1652.